h15200/notes/cs-terms.md

 - general term for a BIG piece of software that contains various smaller programs. a system that contains many programs
 - ex. an OS is a platform

+## Library files

+- .dll in Windows, .so in Linux/Unix are both shared library code
+- they are not run by themselves, but other programs use them by linking at runtime
+- they can be shared by multiple programs
+- they are binaries but are not executable on their own